Smart Meter Replacement Program

 About the Project

-In Spring 2022, TCPUD will implement Phase 1 of the Smart Meter Replacement Program Project.
-This three phase Project will gradually upgrade approximately 3,500 water meters with “smart” meters in TCPUD’s service area by 2024.
+In Spring 2022, TCPUD implemented Phase 1 of the Smart Meter Replacement Program Project.
+This three-phase Project will gradually upgrade approximately 3,500 water meters with “smart” meters in TCPUD’s service area by 2024.
 Smart meter replacement is necessary because the existing water meters installed from 2007 to 2009 are nearing the end of their useful life and lack new and innovative technology.

 The Benefits of Smart Meters

 Replacing the existing water meter infrastructure with smart meter technology benefits the customer, the environment, and TCPUD.
 The need for vehicular travel to read water meters is eliminated, reducing greenhouse gas emissions.
 Additionally, by reducing staff time on meter readings, the TCPUD can work proactively to maintain its water systems and continue to focus on its mission of providing safe and reliable water to its customers.

 The new smart meter uses the Beacon Cellular Smart Meter technology to transmit data via cellular four times per day to a cloud-based server, increasing response time to residential leaks.
 The TCPUD will be alerted of potential leaks.
 Customers can also receive an alert by email or text within 24 hours of a potential leak using Leak Alert Notifications.
 This technology also provides access to the EyeOnWater app, a tool customers can use to track their water usage, identify a leak, and be empowered to “keep an eye on” and maximize water use efficiency.

 Visit the Cellular Water Meters Page for more information on Smart Meters, Leak Alert Notifications, and EyeOnWater.